 We have a Stronghold S7 roaster (the machine we use in the finals) here in Portland at the Mark Spencer Hotel.
 I did a few practice sessions there last year, and did some more this year to help me get familiar with the machine.
 It was circumstantial, but I had also roasted some coffee from the Democratic Republic of Congo fairly recently, so when that origin was announced as the compulsory coffee, I was excited because I had already developed a roast profile for a coffee in that country and approximate growing area.

-Stay tuned for part two of this interview at Barista Magazine Online.
+Check out part two of this interview here.